daddevv/TypingTowers/README.md

   - Tracks player progress, key usage, accuracy, and speed for each finger group.
   - Provides methods to record key presses, retrieve stats, and determine mastery.
   - Uses curriculum-defined finger/key mappings for robust tracking.
+  - **Now includes methods to retrieve progress and statistics for each finger group:**
+    - `getAllFingerGroupProgress()` returns accuracy and speed for all finger groups.
+    - `getAllFingerGroupStats()` returns full statistics for all finger groups.
+    - `getFingerGroupSummary()` provides a summary (mastery count, average accuracy, average speed).
 - Integrated FingerGroupManager with the main game loop in `GameScene.ts`.
 - Each key press is now recorded and mapped to its finger group using the curriculum mapping (`getKeyInfo`).
 - This enables tracking of finger usage and progress for each finger group in real time.